Yad L'Achim: Harassment of Christian missionaries in Israel

 Christian missionaries in Israel have repeatedly complained of being "persecuted, harassed, threatened, and attacked" by Yad L'Achim and a similar group, Lev L'Achim.
 These complaints, as well as slow response time by the authorities, are a continued matter of concern to the U.S. State Department, as described in their Annual Report on International Religious Freedom for 1999: Israel, and repeatedly in the State Department's Bureau of Democracy, Human Rights, and Labor's annual International Religious Freedom Report, most recently in the 2009 report.

-The State Department notes in its 2001 report, however, that the negativity toward proselytizing of Israeli Jews goes beyond that towards Yad L'Achim:

-"Societal attitudes toward missionary activities and conversion generally are negative.
+The State Department notes in its 2001 report, however, that the negativity toward proselytizing of Israeli Jews goes beyond that towards Yad L'Achim:Societal attitudes toward missionary activities and conversion generally are negative.
 Israeli Jews frequently are opposed to missionary activity directed at Jews and occasionally are hostile toward Jewish converts to Christianity.
-Such attitudes often are attributed to the frequent periods in Jewish history in which Jews were coerced to convert to Christianity."

-Jehovah's Witnesses filed over 120 complaints about instances of harassment by Jewish groups during 1998 and 1999; yet, there have been no indictments or prosecutions.
-At the same time, a member of the Jehovah's Witness was arrested and charged with "offending religious sensitivity" for distributing religious literature at Tel Aviv's bus station on March 1, 1999.
+Such attitudes often are attributed to the frequent periods in Jewish history in which Jews were coerced to convert to Christianity.Jehovah's Witnesses filed over 120 complaints about instances of harassment by Jewish groups during 1998 and 1999; yet, there have been no indictments or prosecutions.
+At the same time, a member of the Jehovah's Witnesses was arrested and charged with "offending religious sensitivity" for distributing religious literature at Tel Aviv's bus station on March 1, 1999.
 The complainant was a Yad L'Achim member.
 The Jehovah's Witness claimed he was being singled out for prosecution because he had filed five complaints against Yad L'Achim.

 Many Jews, however, approve of Yad L'Achim's counter-missionary activities.